getartistry/artistry/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 * Fixed: PHP 5.3 compatible syntax in frontend.php
 * Fixed: PHP error using classic ecommerce with WooCommerce 2.6.x
-* Updated: Added data-cfasync='false' to all <script> elements to prevent ClourFlare to load scripts async
+* Updated: Added data-cfasync='false' to all <script> elements to prevent CloudFlare to load scripts async
-* Added: Warning for users of PHP 5.4 or older to consier upgrade (FYI: PHP 5.5 and older versions do not get even security fixes)
+* Added: Warning for users of PHP 5.4 or older to consider upgrade (FYI: PHP 5.5 and older versions do not get even security fixes)

 = 1.7 =